 NSPA is a specific area of Europe.
-Sparse population, harsh climate and remoteness to the bigger markets as well as large distances within the area create competitive disadvantages that have to be addressed at the European level.
+A Sparse population, harsh climate and remoteness to the bigger markets as well as large distances within the area create competitive disadvantages that have to be addressed on European level.
 At the same time is it an area giving added value for Europe through its natural resources such as minerals, forests and energy supplies, needed for European industries and economic growth.
 The NSPA regions have also used EU cohesion policy as investment tool for addressing the challenges and to turn obstacles to possibilities and growing clusters of smart specialization in line with EU 2020.
-For the coming program period of EU cohesion policy, together with the coming Horizon 2020 and rural development, it is of vital interest for the NSPA to be able to continue with the ongoing processes, to unleash the regional innovative potential of the NSPA.
+For the coming program period of EU cohesion policy, together with the coming Horizon 2020 and rural development, it is of vital interest for the NSPA to be able to continue with the processes started and on its way, to unleash the regional innovative potential of the NSPA.

-On the multi annual financial framework, the NSPA communicated their viewpoints to the commission with the common position paper Contributions to the upcoming budget for Europe 2020.
+On the multi annual financial framework, the NSPA communicated their viewpoints to the commission with the common position paper Contributions to the upcoming budget for Europe 2020, which is attached to this document.
 This document outlines the common viewpoint of the NSPA regions on some of the aspects of the proposed legislative package that contains the MFF and the regulations of the funds.